elliottbattle/yet-another-calendar-app/README.md

 # yet-another-calendar-app
-A rehash of an old project I did in school
+A rehash of an old project I did in school.
+Primarily going to use this as a vehicle to learn React.